kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 In order to reduce unnecessary updates of the list of blocked IP ranges the ip-auth service should use ETag mechanism, which is supported by the SAP internal service.

-The local copy (stored in a Config Map) should be used to optimize the amount of connections to the SAP internal service:
+The local copy (stored in a Config Map) should be used to reduce the amount of connections to the SAP internal service.
+The idea is that only one pod should contact the SAP internal service (if the time interval defined in refreshInterval has passed).
+So the algorithm may use the following rules:

-- if the local copy contains a newer version (lastUpdateTime) -> load it
+- if the local copy contains a newer version of the policy list (lastUpdateTime attribute) -> it means that another pod has already downloaded it from the SAP internal service, so load the policy list from the local copy
 - if the update check has been recently performed (now - lastUpdateCheckTime < refreshInterval) -> don't check it again
-- if the update check hasn't been recently performed (now - lastUpdateCheckTime >= refreshInterval) -> check for an update
+- if the update check hasn't been recently performed (now - lastUpdateCheckTime >= refreshInterval) -> check whether a newer version of the policy list is available in the SAP internal service
-- if there is a newer version available in the central SAP Geoblocking service -> download, apply it, update a local copy and set lastUpdateCheckTime and lastUpdateTime to the current time
-- if there is no newer version -> update lastUpdateCheckTime time (so other pods may skip the check)
 - if there is a problem with checking for an update -> log a warning
+- if there is a newer version available in the SAP internal service -> download, apply it, store it in the local copy, set both lastUpdateCheckTime and lastUpdateTime attributes to the current time
-- if there is a problem with updating the local copy -> log a warning and use a new version anyway
+- if there is a problem with storing the newer version of the policy list it the local copy -> log a warning (but apply a new policy version anyway)
+- if there is no newer version available in the SAP internal service -> set lastUpdateCheckTime attribute to the current time, so other pods may skip this check (until the time defined in refreshInterval passes again)

 Pods should slightly randomize an update check time to benefit from the above optimization (minimize a risk of performing the check by multiple pods at the same time).